GiacomoPope/giacomopope.github.io/redpwn/readme.md

 # Redpwn CTF

 I really enjoyed this CTF, only focused on the crypto, but had a good time and learnt a lot.
-Enough to bother doing this writeup at least
+Enough to bother doing this writeup at least.

+This is my first write-up I've done after becoming part of [cr0wn](https://cr0wn.uk).
+The challenges written up below are the ones I focused on, but they were solved as a team.
+Thanks especially to Holocircuit, Hrpr, Hyperreality, V01d who helped me understand how to actually do any of this.

 ## Contents